 Subject Intent: Why Music?

 Music pervades life and is all-encompassing.
 The Music curriculum helps students develop, engages them creatively and challenges them in an intellectual sense.
 We intend to unlock our students’ potential through Music and instil a genuine love of the subject through listening, composition, performing and analysing music from a wide range of styles and cultures helping students develop a greater sense of appreciation of the power of music throughout the world.
-It supports the development of a range of transferable skills such as, communication, memory skills, creativity, collaboration and problem solving that students can employ in their next steps whether that be higher education or employment.
+It supports the development of a range of transferable skills such as, communication, memory skills, creativity, collaboration and problem solving that students can employ in their next steps whether that be Higher Education or employment.

 Find out more about our Performing Arts courses at - ncbradford.ac.uk/performing-arts